Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations-compare.rst

    During this process you might uncover patterns and issues that you can address in your agent.

-   For example, if you created a custom check to verify whether the bot starts with "I’m sorry," it is useful to know how many conversations fail this requirement.
+   For example, if you created a custom check to verify whether the agent starts with "I’m sorry," it is useful to know how many conversations fail this requirement.
    If the failure rate is high, you can chose to adjust the evaluation, create more representative test cases or adjust your Agent deployment.

    If you need more information on setting up efficient evaluationsfor your agent, check out the :doc:`/hub/ui/annotate` section.